 1. Know Your Interests

-Not all electricians are the same, as there are multiple specializations to consider when you’re working as an electrical technician.
-You’ll need to figure out what your interests are to determine which areas you should focus on with your training.
+Not all electricians are the same, as there are multiple specializations to consider when working as an electrical technician.
+You’ll need to determine your interests to determine which areas you should focus on with your training.

-You might also need specific certifications to specialize in these areas, all of which come with different prerequisites.
-Figure this out early so you know what you’re doing and don’t waste any time.
+You might also need specific certifications to specialize in these areas with different prerequisites.
+Figure this out early so you know what you’re doing, and don’t waste time.
 The three main areas for this are: